neyrinckaudio/docs-vcpro/docs/troubleshooting.md

 #### Add Your Control Surface

 * Launch V-Control Pro.
-* Select the V-Control Pro <b>Setups...</b> menu item to open the Setups window.
+* Select the V-Control Pro `Setups...` menu item to open the Setups window.
-* Click the <b>Add new...</b> button in the Controllers section at the lower left of the Setups window.
+* Click the `Add new...` button in the `Controllers` section at the lower left of the Setups window.
 * Select the type of surface you are adding.
 For more information see

 <a id="verify-connected"></a>